- Born: 17 February 1930, South Woodford, Essex, UK

 Where to start?

 Her short stories are stunning.
-I’d compare them to Christie and Dahl at their twistiest, Get hold of the Collected Short Stories (has The Fallen Curtain, The Fever Tree, Means of Evil, and The New Girl Friend), and read your way through.
+I’d compare them to Agatha Christie and Roald Dahl at their twistiest, Get hold of the Collected Short Stories (has The Fallen Curtain, The Fever Tree, Means of Evil, and The New Girl Friend), and read your way through.

 Chief Inspector Wexford